 In our NA E&P Alberta operations, we have used the carbon price for GHG offsets credits earned from pneumatic controller retrofits to enhance the project economics and increase the amount of controllers retrofit or removed.
-This reduced emissions by an estimated 140,000 tonnes in 2021.
+This reduced emissions by an estimated 140,000 tonnes in 2021, and another 70,000 tonnes in 2022.